StaymanHou/problem_solving_algorithm/1_overview.md

 Several indicators can signify the completion.

 1. The solution passes tests.
 (Note here that we are not specifying what kind of tests (manual or automated) nor the coverage of the tests.
-We will discuss this more later in chapter 7)
+We will discuss this more later in Chapter 7)
 2. The result has been communicated to the requester / stakeholders / user / customer and has received an affirmative response.
-(We shall cover this topic in chapter 8)
+(We shall cover this topic in Chapter 8)
 3. In the case of solving a subproblem in a breakdown structure, being able to fit into the bigger piece is also an indicator.

 With that being said, we should also be aware that we can never know for sure.